br101/dw3000-decadriver-source/README.md

 For ESP-IDF it can be used by adding it as a component by setting:
 ```
 set(EXTRA_COMPONENT_DIRS components/dw3000-decadriver-source/platform/esp-idf)
 ```
-and by defining the necessary CONFIG for setting the SPI and GPIO pins for your board.
+and by defining the necessary CONFIG_DW3000 for setting the SPI and GPIO pins for your board (see `platform/esp-idf/decadriver/Kconfig`)

 ## NRF SDK v 17

 For NRF SDK you just add the necessary files to the build system.

 ## Usage and first steps